Skip to main content

 • Timeframe: The installation process can take several days to complete, depending on the size of your home and the system’s complexity.

-• Professional Installation: Due to the complexity, professional installation is a must, ensuring the system is properly installed and optimised for your home.
+• Professional Installation: Due to the complexity, professional installation is a must. it ensures the system is properly installed and optimised for your home.

 Split Systems: